History of Spain (1700–1808): Ferdinand VII and the Napoleonic upheaval (1808–1814)

 In 1808, Spain and France agreed to the partition of Portugal, which had renewed its support of the British after Trafalgar.
 The French and Spanish quickly occupied the country.
 Prince Ferdinand traveled to France, and rumors spread that he was asking for Napoleon to oust Godoy from power; the Spanish King sided with his favorite.
-Riots broke out in various parts of Spain, and in the Tumult of Aranjuez, Godoy was arrested and Charles IV forced by his son and heir Ferdinand to abdicate in Ferdinand's favor.
+Riots broke out in various parts of Spain, and in the Tumult of Aranjuez, Godoy was arrested and Charles IV forced by his son and heir Ferdinand to abdicate in his favor.
 Napoleon, however, had lost confidence in the Spanish monarchy and when Ferdinand traveled to France to obtain the French emperor's support, Napoleon pressured Ferdinand to abdicate in favor of his father Charles IV, who had abdicated under pressure.
 Charles IV himself abdicated in favor of Napoleon, since he did not wish his detested son to return to the throne.
 Napoleon then placed his older brother Joseph Bonaparte on the throne.
 As a way to legitimize the transfer of power, Napoleon summoned a group of Spanish aristocrats to Bayonne, where they signed and ratified the Bayonne Constitution on 6 July 1808, Spain's first written constitution.
-The Spanish chose to resist.
+The Spanish chose to resist, sparking the Peninsular War.